reaper47/recipya/docs/website/content/docs/installation/docker.md

 ### Updating your container

 Run the command below for a quick update with Watchtower.

-Remember to replace `recipya` with your actual container name if it differs and to back up your volume data..
+Remember to replace `recipya` with your actual container name if it differs and to [back up your volume data](#back-up-a-volume).

 ```bash
 docker run --rm --volume /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --run-once recipya